raspberrypilearning/led-firefly/en/step_1.md

 <div style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;display: flex; flex-wrap: wrap'>
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 A <span style="color: #0faeb0">microcontroller</span> is a tiny computing device that can run code and interact with <span style="color: #0faeb0"> electronics components</span> (such as buttons and lights).
 It is usually designed to complete a single task, and doesn't have an <span style="color: #0faeb0">operating system</span>.
-The Raspberry Pi Pico is a low cost microcontroller that can be used by beginners and can also be used by experts to develop electronic products.
+The Raspberry Pi Pico is a low-cost microcontroller that can be used by beginners and can also be used by experts to develop electronic products.
 </div>
 <div>
 ![A drawing of a hand holding a Raspberry Pi Pico.](images/pico-hand.png){:width="300px"}